-Sometimes I'll be able to answer your questions by phone or email, but in more severe cases, I can plan a home visit and lay out a therapy plan.
+Sometimes I'll be able to answer your questions by email, but in more severe cases, I can plan a home visit and lay out a therapy plan.
 I can also provide the therapy plan in writing.

 For more details, see the information listed under cat behavioural consult.